PAX9: Oligodontia

 Oligodontia is a genetic disorder caused by the mutation of the PAX9 gene.
-This disorder results in the congenital absence of 6 or more permanent teeth, with the exception of the third molar.
+This disorder results in the congenital absence of 6 or more permanent teeth not including wisdom teeth.
 Also known as selective tooth agenesis (STHAG), it is the most common disorder in regard to human dentition, affecting a little less than one fourth of the population.
 The gene PAX9 which can be found on chromosome 14 encodes a group of transcription factors that play an important role in early tooth development.
 In humans, a frameshift mutation in the paired domain of PAX9 was discovered in those affected with oligodontia.
 Multiple mechanisms are possible by which the mutation may arise.
 Recently, a study involving the missense mutation of a PAX9 gene suggests that the loss of function due to the absence DNA binding domain is a mechanism that causes oligodontia.
 Those who express the PAX9 mutation and develop the disorder continue to have a normal life expectancy.
 Along with the mutation of the PAX9 gene, MSX1 gene mutations have also shown to affect dental development in fetuses.